 - 9) Department of Defense Research.
-When following DOD regulations, the following applies: - For non-exempt research, the IRB considers the scientific merit of the research. - The IRB may rely on outside experts to provide an evaluation of the scientific merit. - 10) Department of Justice Research.
+When following DOD regulations, the following applies: - For non-exempt research, the IRB considers the scientific merit of the research. - The IRB may rely on outside experts to provide an evaluation of the scientific merit. - Marshall University does not allow research involving chemical or biological agents, including research for prophylactic, protective, or other peaceful purposes involving chemical or biological agents. - Marshall University does not conduct classified research. - 10) Department of Justice Research.
 When research is conducted within the Bureau of Prisons, the project must have an adequate research design and contribute to the advancement of knowledge about corrections. - 11) When following DoD requirements: Research involving experimental subjects as defined in DODI 3216.02 is a subset of research involving human participants.